Cerium Oxide Carpet Wheel Plans

 The motor I went with was a used motor I got at a swap meet.
 It is a 1/8hp 1450rpm motor that I paid $25 for.
 The 1/8hp motor is plenty strong for this job.

-The reason for the 1450rpm motor with a 2” pulley on it and the 12.25” pulley on the drive shaft is that you get a ratio of 1 : 6.13 which produces an RPM at the carpet wheel of 236rpm.
-A more common and larger motor that you will find is the 1/3hp 1725rpm motor, if this is what you have you will want some different pulleys to maintain a similar ratio of 1 : 6.13.
-Changing out the 2” pulley in this case for a 1.5” pulley will yield a carpet wheel rpm of 211rpm which is in the ball park and much more affordable than getting a larger drive shaft pulley.
+The reason for the 1450rpm motor with a 2โ€ pulley on it and the 12.25โ€ pulley on the drive shaft is that you get a ratio of 1 : 6.13 which produces an RPM at the carpet wheel of 236rpm.
+A more common and larger motor that you will find is the 1/3hp 1725rpm motor, if this is what you have, you will want some different pulleys to maintain a similar ratio of 1 : 6.13.
+Changing out the 2โ€ pulley in this case for a 1.5โ€ pulley will yield a carpet wheel rpm of 211rpm, which is in the ballpark and much more affordable than getting a larger drive shaft pulley.

-So, in total I have $135 into the parts and for the wood, paint, glue, self adhesive neoprene, carpet and other little bits here and there, like the keys for the shaft, I’m into it about another $20 or so since that was stuff I already had sitting around.
+So in total, I have $135 in the parts, and for the wood, paint, glue, self-adhesive neoprene, carpet, and other little bits here and there, like the keys for the shaft, Iโ€™m into it about another $20 or so since that was stuff I already had sitting around.
 So let’s just call this a $150 machine.

-The wood housing was all built using three basic tools: a circular saw, drill, and a screw gun.
+The wood housing was all built using three basic tools: a circular saw, a drill, and a screw gun.

-In the video I mentioned the cerium oxide polish that I got for $20 for one pound, well it was actually $15.
+In the video I mentioned the cerium oxide polish that I got for $20 for one pound, well, it was actually $15.
 I bought it from Kingsley North.

-I can already see a few changes I might make to the design in the future such as a slightly deeper housing around the polishing wheel to contain the cerium oxide a bit better.
-As it’s designed right now it catches about 95% of what comes off of it so if was approximately 1/2” deeper it might be more effective.
+I can already see a few changes I might make to the design in the future, such as a slightly deeper housing around the polishing wheel to contain the cerium oxide a bit better.
+As itโ€™s designed right now, it catches about 95% of what comes off it, so if it were approximately 1/2โ€ deeper, it might be more effective.

-Also in the future I would like to try some different kinds of carpet, felt and canvas on the wheel to see if any of them hold the cerium oxide better than others or if there are any other benefits to using different materials.
+Also, in the future, I would like to try some different kinds of carpet, felt, and canvas on the wheel to see if any of them hold the cerium oxide better than others or if there are any other benefits to using different materials.

 A little bit of a side note here on the kinds of belts that can be used on machines.
-Pretty much you have two options as seen below: you have the standard fixed length rubber v-belt that is very affordable and can be found at any auto supply store; and then you have the adjustable length segmented v-belt.
-I’m personally in the camp of preferring the latter since it allows me to adjust my belt lengths as I see fit and take them off of other machines I have, if needed, and figure out the exact length needed when building things.
-However, the belts are rather expensive for what you get but both work well and fit in pulleys the same.
+Pretty much, you have two options, as seen below: you have the standard fixed-length rubber V-belt that is very affordable and can be found at any auto supply store, and then you have the adjustable length segmented V-belt.
+Iโ€™m personally in the camp of preferring the latter since it allows me to adjust my belt lengths as I see fit and take them off other machines I have, if needed, and figure out the exact length needed when building things.
+However, the belts are rather expensive for what you get, but both work well and fit in pulleys the same.

-Belt length = ((DL + DS) * π / 2) + (DL – DS) * arcsin((DL – DS) / 2L) + 2 * √(L2− 0.25 * (DL – DS)2)
+Belt length = ((DL + DS) * ฯ€ / 2) + (DL – DS) * arcsin((DL – DS) / 2L) + 2 * โˆš(L2โˆ’ 0.25 * (DL โ€“ DS)2)

 DL is the diameter of the large pulley;